lwojcik/sc2pte-homepage/privacy/index.md

 We use your StarCraft II profile credentials to:

-1. Confirm their validity on Blizzard API services,
+1. Confirm their validity against Blizzard API,
 1. Obtain your StarCraft II season statistics.

 ### Storing configuration data